What is Critical Illness Insurance Market Scope?

 Critical illness insurance is also known as dread disease policy or critical illness cover.
 It is an insurance product in which the insurer is contracted to usually make a lump sum cash payment if the policyholder is diagnosed with one of the specific illnesses on a predetermined list as part of an insurance policy.
 The policy may also be structured to pay out regular income and the payout may also be on the policyholder undergoing a surgical procedure, for e.g., having a heart bypasses operation.
 According to the U.S. Department of Health & Human Services, Heart disease is the leading cause of death for men, women, and people of most racial and ethnic groups in the United States.
 One person dies every 37 seconds in the United States from cardiovascular disease.
 About 647,000 Americans die from heart disease each year—that’s 1 in every 4 deaths.
 Heart disease costs the United States about USD 219 billion each year from 2014 to 2015.
 This includes the cost of medicines, health care services, and lost productivity due to death.

-Research Analyst at AMA predicts that United States and Chinese Players will contribute to the maximum growth of Global Critical Illness Insurance market throughout the predicted period.
+Research Analyst at AMA predicts that Players from United States and Chinese will contribute to the maximum growth of Global Critical Illness Insurance market throughout the predicted period.

 China Life Insurance Company (China), Ping An Insurance (China), China Pacific Insurance (China), Aviva (United Kingdom), Legal & General (United Kingdom), New China Life Insurance (China), AXA (France), Prudential plc (United Kingdom), Aegon NV (Netherland), Allianz SE (Germany), AIG (United States), UnitedHealthcare Group (United States), Zurich Insurance Group (Switzerland), MetLife (United States) and Dai-ichi Life Group (Japan) are some of the key players profiled in the study.
 Additionally, the Players which are also part of the research are Huaxia life Insurance (China), Aflac (United States), Liberty Mutual (United States), HCF (Australia), Religare (India), Reliance (India), Manipalcigna Health Insurance Company (India), Edelwiess (India) and ICICI Prudential Life Insurance Co.
 Ltd. (India).

-AdvanceMarketAnalytics has segmented the market of Global Critical Illness Insurance market by Type, Application and Region.
+Analyst at AMA have segmented the market study of Global Critical Illness Insurance market by Type, Application and Region.

 On the basis of geography, the market of Critical Illness Insurance has been segmented into South America (Brazil, Argentina, Rest of South America), Asia Pacific (China, Japan, India, South Korea, Taiwan, Australia, Rest of Asia-Pacific), Europe (Germany, France, Italy, United Kingdom, Netherlands, Rest of Europe), MEA (Middle East, Africa), North America (United States, Canada, Mexico).